z0rr0/ytapi/README.md

 # Ytapi

 It is Python script to translate and check spelling using the console, it based on [Yandex Translate API](http://api.yandex.ru/translate/).
-By default the script uses **en-ru** direction and UTF-8 encoding.
+By default the script uses UTF-8 encoding.

 ### Examples